whole-communities-whole-health/wcwh-repo-template/README.md

 ├── references         <- Data dictionaries, manuals, and all other explanatory materials │   └── README.md      <- README for this directory
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   ├── README.md      <- README for this directory
+├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc │   ├── README.md      <- README for this directory
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── src                <- Source code for use in this project.
-│   └── README.md      <- README for this directory
+├── src                <- Source code for use in this project │   └── README.md      <- README for this directory
 │
 └── videos             <- Study-related videos (if applicable)